Effective communication: why it’s important

 - Offer realistic strategies suited to each family.
-For example, if a child needs to make new friends but she gets stressed in public, parents might start by inviting other children for playdates at home.
+For example, if a child needs to make new friends but they get stressed in public, parents might start by inviting other children for playdates at home.

-When parents raise concerns with you, the basics of listening and speaking still apply.
+When parents and carers raise concerns with you, the basics of listening and speaking still apply.
 And respect and sensitivity are still key to effective communication.

 Also, if you focus on the issue that parents are raising and remember that your shared goal is supporting their child, it can help you avoid defensiveness or justifications.